-The Board currently comprises three Non-Executive Directors and one Executive Director.
-Two of the three Non-Executive Directors have been assessed as independent in accordance with the ASX Principles and criteria set out in the Board Charter.

-Director independence is discussed further below.
+The Board comprises two independent Non-Executive Directors, one Non-Executive Director and an Executive Director.
+The Chairman of the Board is Nancy Fox AM, who was appointed to the role on 1 July 2017.
+The Directors' qualifications, experience and other details are contained in the Annual Report and are available on the Company's website.
 Board composition is determined in accordance with the Company's Constitution and Board Charter, which together include the following general principles:

-- the Board must comprise a minimum of three Directors and a maximum of six;

-- the Board should comprise

-a majority of Non-Executive

-Directors with a broad range of

-skills, expertise and experience

-from a diverse range of

-backgrounds that is relevant to

-the Company and its strategy;

-- at least 50% of the Board should be independent; and

-- the Chairman will be a Non-Executive Director and will not be the same person as the Chief Executive Officer (if appointed).
+- the Board must comprise a minimum of three Directors and a maximum of six; - the Board should comprise a majority of Non-Executive Directors with a broad range of skills, expertise and experience from a diverse range of backgrounds that is relevant to the Company and its strategy; - at least 50% of the Board should be independent; and - the Chairman will be a Non-Executive Director and will not be the same person as the Chief Executive Officer (if appointed).